 Types of Inshore Fish We Target

 Inshore fishing in Virginia Beach is world-renowned.
-Not only is there great inshore fishing right off of Virginia Beach, but the Chesapeake Bay is right there too, providing even more opportunities.
+Not only is there great charter fishing Virginia right off of Virginia Beach, but the Chesapeake Bay is right there too, providing even more opportunities.
 The Chesapeake Bay is one of the favorite inshore fishing spots in all of Virginia Beach.

 We are a World-Class Inshore Fishing Charter

 Virginia Beach and the Chesapeake Bay are situated in the Mid-Atlantic.
 This area is highly diverse because it has different zones of salinity, many different depths of water, and all kinds of fish habitats.
-These characteristics make the Bay home to a huge variety of fish.
+These characteristics make the Bay home to a huge variety of fish which is perfect for charters.

-Lulu Sport Fishing Charter runs inshore fishing charter trips year round in Virginia Beach and the Chesapeake Bay.
+Lulu Sport Fishing Charters runs inshore fishing charter trips year round in Virginia Beach and the Chesapeake Bay.
 Fish come down from the north to spend their winters in our inshore, coastal waters, and fish from the south come up to spend their summers here.
-Whatever time of year you decide to book your inshore fishing charter trip with Lulu, you can be certain you’ll come back with a massive haul of fish.
+Whatever time of year you decide to book your fishing charters trip with Lulu, you can be certain you’ll come back with a massive haul of fish.

 What is Inshore Fishing Like?